Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 ## <a name="Chapter11.5"></a><a name="Text_Layout_and_Rendering"></a> _11.5 Text Layout and Rendering_

 OpenVG provides a dedicated glyph rendering API to assist applications in compositing, layout, and rendering of text.
 Implementations may apply specific optimizations for rendering of glyphs.
-For example, auto-hinting algorithms that attempt to “snap” glyph outlines to the pixel grid may be used to improve the quality of text rendering for `VGFont` objects that contain unhinted glyph outlines.
+For example, auto-hinting algorithms that attempt to â€œsnapâ€ glyph outlines to the pixel grid may be used to improve the quality of text rendering for `VGFont` objects that contain unhinted glyph outlines.
 Autohinting may not be appropriate for animated text or when precise glyph placement is required.

 #### <a name="vgDrawGlyph"></a> _vgDrawGlyph_